yeswework/fabrica-dev-kit/README.md

      * JS goes in `assets/js/main.js` (automatically included in the front-end).
 Additional JS files can be enqueued in the standard WordPress way (probably in `includes/front.php` – see below).
      * Images can go in `assets/img/` and any local fonts in `assets/fonts/`.
 These can be references from the stylesheet via `../img/` or `../fonts/`.
 * Hooks and custom functions: our super-minimal boilerplate makes no assumptions about your data or design, but it's structured to make it easy for you to hook WordPress actions and filters and add your own functions.
 There are several predefined files (all in the `includes/` folder) to help keep your custom code well-organised:
      * `project.php` for hooks that should affect front-end and admin requests, and for any other functions which you might need to make available to your theme (as methods of the singleton `Project` class).
-As a convenient shortcut, we alias the class to your project slug, so if your project slug is `atelier` you can invoke a member function with `atelier::myFunction()`.
+As a convenient shortcut, we alias the class to your project slug, so if your project slug is `fabrica` you can invoke a member function with `fabrica::myFunction()`.
      * `front.php` for hooks that should only affect front-end requests.
      * `admin.php` for hooks that should only affect admin requests.
      * `ajax.php` for AJAX calls (the front-end calls can be added in `assets/main.js`).